Digital Druglord

-Digital Druglord (stylized in all lowercase) is the third studio album by American singer Blackbear.
+Digital Druglord (stylized in all lowercase) is the third studio album by American singer and songwriter Blackbear.
 It was released on April 21, 2017 through Beartrap, Alamo Records, and Interscope Records.
 His first album under a major record label, it follows the release of his previous independent albums, Deadroses and Help in 2015, as well as his EP, Salt which was released two weeks prior.
-The album include guest appearances from Gucci Mane, Juicy J, Stalking Gia and 24hrs.
+The album includes guest appearances from Gucci Mane, Juicy J, Stalking Gia and 24hrs.
 It was preceded by one single; "Do Re Mi".